Dialysis Disequilibrium Syndrome (DDS) Quiz

 My brain is not functioning right now

-Your doctor may ask these questions to diagnose dialysis disequilibrium syndrome (DDS)
+Your doctor may ask these questions to check for this disease:

-Are you currently on dialysis (hemodialysis, peritoneal dialysis, etc)?
+Are you currently on dialysis?

-Do you have headaches or does your head feel heavy?
+Do you have headaches or a heavy feeling in your head?

-View the symptoms of Dialysis disequilibrium syndrome (DDS)
+View the symptoms of Dialysis Disequilibrium Syndrome (DDS)

-Diseases related to Dialysis disequilibrium syndrome (DDS)
+Diseases related to Dialysis Disequilibrium Syndrome (DDS)

 Reviewed By: